By IJGA Strength + Conditioning Coach Shawn Mehring

 c.
 Supplements are great to take if an athlete is allergic to a specific kind of food/nutrient.

 i.
-If an athlete is lactose intolerant (cannot digest the sugars in milk) and cannot drink milk, they might have a deficiency in calcium, vitamin-D, magnesium, B12.
-Although they can get these vitamins from other foods, the can also get these vitamins by taking a nutritional supplement; a capsule.
+If an athlete is lactose intolerant (cannot digest the sugars in milk) and cannot drink milk, they might have a deficiency in calcium, vitamin D, magnesium, and B12.
+Although they can get these vitamins from other foods, they can also get these vitamins by taking a nutritional supplement, a capsule.

 4) Consume healthy fats: